 ABOUT

 Are you interested in a career in rail engineering?
-This course comes with a guaranteed job after successful completion and will give you the knowledge and skills you need to work on rail tracks safely and effectively.
+This course comes with a guaranteed job after successful completion and provides the knowledge and skills you need to work on rail tracks safely and effectively.
 Learn about track layout, health and safety, manual handling techniques, how to carry out a track inspection, and how to maintain the track itself.
 Successful candidates will be offered employment in the rail industry.

 WHAT WILL I STUDY?